EDCD/EDDN/schemas/README-EDDN-schemas.md

 ## Uploading messages

-### Send only live data to the live schemas
+### Send only live data to the live Schemas
-You MUST **NOT** send information from any non-live (e.g. alpha or beta) version of the game to the main schemas on this URL.
+You MUST **NOT** send information from any non-live (e.g. alpha or beta) version of the game to the main Schemas on this URL.

 You MAY send such to this URL so long as you append `/test` to the `$schemaRef` value, e.g.

     "$schemaRef": "https://eddn.edcd.io/schemas/shipyard/2/test",

-You MUST also utilise these test forms of the schemas when first testing your code.
+You MUST also utilise these test forms of the Schemas whenever you are testing your EDDN-handling code, be that new code or changes to existing code.

-As well as the Live service there are also `beta` and `dev` [endpoints](../README.md#eddn-endpoints) which might be available from time to time as necessary, e.g. for testing new schemas or changes to existing ones.
+As well as the Live service there are also `beta` and `dev` [endpoints](../README.md#eddn-endpoints) which might be available from time to time as necessary, e.g. for testing new Schemas or changes to existing ones.
 Ask on the `#eddn` channel of the
 [EDCD Discord](https://edcd.github.io/) (check at the bottom for the invite link).